-If you agree with Donald Graves’ assertion, the question you will ask yourself is: what do children want to write?
-It is our belief that all children have experiences and interests in their own lives which they can bring to writing, and that teachers should make it possible for them to do so.
+If you agree with John Dixon’s assertion, the question you will ask yourself is: what do children want to write?
+It is true that all children have experiences and interests in their own lives which they could bring to writing, and that teachers could make it possible for them to do so.
 An incident, a person, a preoccupation, an opinion, a question, a memory, a curiosity, a story – all these are personal resources available for children to draw on as valuable and valid subjects for writing in school.
-Yet in the typical writing pedagogy, according to research (Dockrell, et al, 2015), the choice of topic is almost always chosen by the teacher.
-It states that ‘virtually no teacher reported not using them‘ Children are therefore all too often subjected to external ‘stimuli’ such as:
+Yet, in the dominant writing practices, according to research (Dockrell, et al, 2015), the choice of topic is almost always chosen by the teacher.
+Dockrell states that ‘virtually no teacher reported not using them.‘ Therefore are children too often subjected to external ‘stimuli’?
+Stimuli such as:

 - Video or films,

 - Whole-class literature study,

 - Talk-For-Writing (read our article about Talk For Writing here),

 “Children can write letters to the man on the moon.
 They can write a diary of the classroom hamster.
 They can write warning notices designed for sites of nuclear waste.
 The outcomes from such tasks may look effective and may provide useful practice in following conventions.
 Nevertheless, without the use of an underlying rationale and some attention to other aspects… such writing may only have short-term value.” – Roger Beard (2000).

 Calkins (1998) describes the outcome when real reasons for writing are ignored:

 After detouring around the authentic, human reasons for writing, we bury the students’ urge to write all the more with boxes, kits, and manuals full of synthetic writing stimulants.
 At best, they produce artificial and short-lived sputters of enthusiasm, which then fade away, leaving passivity… (p.
 4)